bwaidelich/Wwwision.Snippets/README.md

 # Wwwision.Snippets

-Simple Flow package for managing templated snippets that can be used for email templates etc. Multi-tenant capable.
+Simple Neos Flow package for managing templated snippets that can be used for email templates etc. Multi-tenant capable.

 ## WIP